 I'm looking for all the code and a wiring diagram needed to reprogram an Arduino Due (sam3x microcontroller) through an ESP8266-12F module.
-All the code should be uploadable via the Arduino IDE using the standard "Arduino SAM Boards" and "esp8266" ([url removed, login to view]) board libraries.
+All the code should be uploadable via the Arduino IDE using the standard "Arduino SAM Boards" and "esp8266" ([login to view URL]) board libraries.

 I'm not interested in a pretty esp8266 app since I already have solutions for that.
 Just hardcode the ssid and network password.
 The deliverable would be an app that lets the ESP8266 download a .hex file for the Due over wifi, stores it to the esp SPIFFs (flash memory), and then reprograms the Due with that file.